dougbutner/web-4/README.md

 ## **2. Proof of Individuality - Biometric Secrets**
 This system certainly could be built without biometric verification, and probably will.
-Until suitable biometric technology develops along the open source, user-ran requirements, [solutions](https://www.civic.com/) provide the necessary individuality, at the cost of trust.
+Until suitable biometric technology develops along the open source, client-side requirements, [solutions](https://www.civic.com/) provide the necessary individuality, at the cost of trust.
 This and other solutions will happen as different people implement web 4 in their own ways.

 We will present the ideas that are crucial for this system to be different, and represent true growth into web 4.